Absent from Work

 If you decide to reinstate your lost pension within 30 days of returning to work, the cost will be split between you and your Employer (1/3 to the member and 2/3 to the Employer).
 But if your election is made outside this 30 day period, the entire cost will fall on you, as the member.

 If you have not been given the option to repay, please contact your Employer.
 To estimate the cost of reinstating your pension, please click here.

 What if my absence is due to sickness?

-There will be NO affect to the build up of your pension benefits, even if you enter a period of 'no pay' (up to a maximum period of 36 months).
+There will be NO affect to the build up of your pension benefits, even if you enter a period of 'no pay'.

 How will Maternity, Adoption or Paternity leave be treated?

 You will simply pay normal contribution rate on whatever pay you receive.
 If you are on less than your normal pay, or even not paid, your pension will still build up as usual, so there is NO effect on your pension benefits.
 If you choose to take additional leave after 39 weeks, you will be given the option to reinstate by your Employer, as mentioned above.